officialshahalam/bazario/README.md

 > **A production-ready SaaS platform that enables businesses to launch and scale their own digital commerce infrastructure with real-time analytics, multi-party payments, and microservices architecture.**

+## 🎥 Live Demo

+**Watch the complete project walkthrough:** [View Demo Video on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7359124840928235521/)

+*See Bazario in action - from backend architecture to real-time admin dashboard and API documentation.*

 ## 🎯 Project Overview

 Bazario is **not just an e-commerce platform** — it's a fully functional **SaaS-based multi-tenant commerce infrastructure** that provides businesses with the tools to create, manage, and scale their digital storefronts without writing a single line of code.